 Helen was encouraged to join the Middletown Lions Club by then First Vice President, Elderrean Paules.

 Howard Geltman graduated from the University of New Haven in 1977, and worked in Connecticut and New York radio until 1983.

 He went on to further education in Systems Development, and worked for a major hospital in Boston as a Systems Analyst.

 Howard went on to further education in the culinary field and managed both institutional and commercial kitchens until 1994.

 In 2010, Howard was appointed as a member of the Wethersfield Advisory Council for People with Physical Disabilities (WACPD), and served three terms until 2012.

 Howard has been club President, Secretary and Treasurer multiple terms, and Publicity Chair for two years.
 Howard is a Lions Club International Foundation Melvin Jones Fellow.
-He is the developer for the Middletown Lions Club website, and its webmaster.
+He is the developer of the Middletown Lions Club website, and its webmaster.

 Associate Member, Terri L. Geltman